Zyzle/zyzle.github.io/content/blog/[draft]-hugo/index.md

 ghissue = 8
 +++

-[Hugo](https://gohugo.io/) bills itself as "The worlds fastest framework for building websites" it's gained a lot of popularity in recent years, written in Go and using the `html/template` and `text/template` modules as the basis for its templating although no previous knowledge of Go is required to get up and running with it
+[Hugo](https://gohugo.io/) bills itself as "The world's fastest framework for building websites" it's gained a lot of popularity in recent years, written in Go and using the `html/template` and `text/template` modules as the basis for its templating although no previous knowledge of Go is required to get up and running with it

 <!-- more -->